cmuartfab/picam/ReadMe.md

 - `sudo nano interval.txt`: change intervael
 -  NOTE: if you want to move the config folder, just adjust its path in the "config_location.txt" file

-> run each script for a few seconds to make sure they work
+> change permissions on the shell scripts to make the executable
 - `cd /home/pi/picam/`
 - `chmod 755 uploadlauncher.sh`
 - `chmod 755 downloadlauncher.sh`

+> run each script for a few seconds to make sure they work
+- `cd /home/pi/picam/`
-- `./downloadlauncher.sh]`
+- `./downloadlauncher.sh`
 - `./uploadlauncher.sh`

 > setup cron job to launch on startup (if needed)